blane13brown/blane13brown.github.io/README.md

   -	Transport large or heavy objects up and down floors
   -	Close doors with close doors button
   -	Open doors with open doors button
+  This elevators interface makes performing these common task simple for me, however that may not be the case for everyone.
+For example the buttons on this elevator are quite vertical, meaning those in wheel chairs may not be able to perform these common task.

 ### Rare:
   -	Using the elevator emergency call button to get assistance if there’s an issue with the elevator